android2221/resume/src/Resume.md

 - Worked with a team of about eight developers in a creative firm setting to produce contract websites and software work
 - Built a real estate listing platform for a local brokerage in the form of a custom WP theme and plugin
 - Created a proprietary twitter feed plugin to save tweets to a database and display with custom styles
+- Created CI/CD pipelines using git / github and Springloops
 - Created many custom websites / themes for local businesses